derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
+**12) Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.
   - [ ] Go
   - [ ] Java
   - [ ] Rust